 Although acting is at the core of Allen Maldonado’s entertainment industry ambitions, he’s quickly climbing each branch of the overall tree.
-With his own record company, a writing career, a growing digital presence thanks to the app he launched in 2017, Everybody Digital, and a production arm with multiple projects in development, “The Last O.G.” star is on the verge of being the first name on everybody’s call list.
+With his own record company, a writing career, a growing digital presence thanks to the app he launched in 2017 that came to fruition from wanting to start a small business website, Everybody Digital, and a production arm with multiple projects in development, “The Last O.G.” star is on the verge of being the first name on everybody’s call list.
 Starting today he can be seen in the new film “SuperFly,” based on the 1972 classic.

 We recently sat down with Maldonado to discuss his workhorse mentality, what fans can expect from Season 2 of the hottest comedy on television, and why he goes into “Inception” mode when he’s creating.

 TrunkSpace: This must be a crazy exciting time for you with everything that has been popping the last few years.
 Have you been able to sit back and enjoy it or is it all coming at you fast and furious?